Strategies for getting feedback on your documentation

 Where to start

-Your documentation improves when you stop waiting for complaints and start actively seeking problems.
+Your documentation improves when you stop waiting for complaints and start actively looking for problems.